jhytai/Schedule-Matcher/README.md

 * Institution: California State University Fullerton (CSUF)
 * Course: CPSC 335 - Algorithm Engineering (Fall 2023, Section 02, 13543)
-* Name: Josue Han Yan Tai Liu
+* Name: Josue Tai
-* CWID: 885540690
 * Email: josue.tai@csu.fullerton.edu

 # How to run the program

-* Programming language used is C++.
+* The programming language used is C++.
 * The executable file is already compiled to run from a Linux terminal.
-* If needed you can recompile again from a Linux terminal by usign the command $g++ project1_starter.cpp -o ScheduleMatcher
+* If needed, you can recompile again from a Linux terminal by using the command $g++ project1_starter.cpp -o ScheduleMatcher
-* To run the executable file from a Linux terminal use the command $./ScheduleMatcher
+* To run the executable file from a Linux terminal, use the command $./ScheduleMatcher
 * Below is an example of a case input:

 Case input: